titu1994/keras-one-cycle/README.md

 There are many parameters, but a few of the important ones :
 - Must provide a lot of training information - `number of samples`, `number of epochs`, `batch size` and `max learning rate`
 - `end_percentage` is used to determine what percentage of the training epochs will be used for steep reduction in the learning rate.
 At its miminum, the lowest learning rate will be calculated as 1/1000th of the `max_lr` provided.
-- `scale_precentage` is a confusing parameter.
+- `scale_percentage` is a confusing parameter.
 It dictates the scaling factor of the learning rate in the second half of the training cycle. **It is best to test this out visually using the `plot_clr.py` script to ensure there are no mistakes**.
 Leaving it as None defaults to using the same percentage as the provided `end_percentage`.
 - `maximum/minimum_momentum` are preset according to the paper and `Fast.ai`.
 However, if you don't wish to scale it, set both to the same value, generally `0.9` is preferred as the momentum value for SGD.
 If you don't want to update the momentum / are not using SGD (not adviseable) - set both to None to ignore the momentum updates.

 # Results